teuben/dc2019/scripts4paper/README.md

    * HI (line)
    * N346(line)
    * skymodel (cont)
+        - Script for imaging the individual simulated datasets by Dirk Petry using the hogbom deconvolver https://github.com/teuben/dc2019/blob/master/scripts4paper/scriptForImaging.py
    * ...

 The final data will NOT be in github, we will use the UMD ftp server for this.
 Contact peter to provide